EArtiges/EArtiges.github.io/_drafts/2021-03-25-Heat-equation.md

 ---
 layout: post
-title:  "Turing patterns: beautiful hot mess"
+title:  "The Heat Equation: call the police and the firemen !"
 date:   2021-03-21 11:44:13 +0000
-categories: complex-systems complexity turing-patterns p5.js
+categories: numerical-physics classical-physics turing-patterns p5.js
-summary: Where we learn about the cost of homophobia, seduction in fishes, and what it means to be hot.
+summary: Where we learn about what it means to be hot.
 ---

 # Fourier: any function can be approximated with periodic functions